2001 Copa América: Draw

 Shortly before the start of the tournament, two teams drawn into group C (Argentina and Canada) withdrew and were replaced by other invited teams (Costa Rica and Honduras).
-This didn't affect composition of other groups.
+This did not affect composition of other groups.

 Group stage

 Each team plays one match against each of the other teams within the same group.
 Three points are awarded for a win, one point for a draw and zero points for a defeat.

 First and second placed teams, in each group, advance to the quarter-finals.

 The best third placed team and the second best third placed team, also advance to the quarter-finals.